Parochial Libraries Act 1708: Subsequent developments

+Sections 4 and 5 of the act were repealed by section 1 of, and part 8 of the schedule to, the Statute Law (Repeals) Measure 2018, which came into force on 1 July 2018.

 The whole act was repealed and replaced (except as to Wales) by the Ecclesiastical Jurisdiction and Care of Churches Measure 2018, a Measure of the General Synod of the Church of England.